 To get your hands on a butcher’s burger at FlintCreek, you have to be strategic.
 Get there when they open, sit at the bar, and secure one of the 12 burgers available per service.
 This burger topped with onion jam, blue cheese, and arugula is excellent.

 Some little-known Seattle trivia: The original owner of Sam’s Tavern went on to found a national chain of burger restaurants called Red Robin.
 Sam’s 50 burger is kind of like a Red Robin burger, only a million times better, and you don’t have to eat it next to a child sticking a crayon up their mother’s nose.
-It comes topped with bacon, avocado, gouda, and a creamy bacon ranch.
-Just in case there wasn’t enough bacon, there’s some blended in the patty for good measure.
-And as an homage to Red Robin, you better believe you get bottomless steak fries with this beautiful thing.
+It comes topped with bacon, avocado, gouda, and a creamy bacon ranch, and just in case there wasn’t enough bacon, there’s some blended in the patty for good measure.
+As an homage to Red Robin, you better believe you get bottomless steak fries with this beautiful thing.

 A lot of bars have a burger on the menu, but unless they’re truly outstanding, they kind of all blur together.
 Dead Line’s, however, is an exception.
-This South American cocktail spot in Pioneer Square has a burger made from beef ground in-house and topped with herby chimichurri, smoked garlic aioli, fried onions, queso fresco, and Heinz ketchup.
-Usually, we’d endorse having a burger and a beer anywhere else, but you’ll want a daiquiri with this one.
+This South American cocktail spot in Pioneer Square has a burger made from beef ground in-house and topped with fried onions, queso fresco, and black garlic aioli.
+Usually, we’d endorse having a beer with your burger, but you’ll want a daiquiri with this one.

-The burger at Bar Melusine is like the Bateau burger’s little sister.
-It’s from the same team, and it’s smaller, not quite as impressive, and is probably super jealous of the older sibling for being more popular, naturally.
-But while you could fit the whole thing in the palm of your hand, it packs a tasty punch - from the onion jam to the tiny seeded bun.
+The burger at Boat Bar is like the Bateau burger’s little sister.
+It’s from the same team, and it’s smaller, not quite as impressive, and is probably super jealous of the older sibling for being more popular.
+But while you could fit the whole thing in the palm of your hand, every element (from the onion jam to the tiny seeded bun) packs a tasty punch.

-Normally, you’d hit up Bait Shop for fish sandwiches and the best fries in the city, but don’t you dare ignore the double cheeseburger, which is exactly what you want while drinking your weight in frozen tiki drinks.
-If you’re splitting it with someone, they’ll even cut it in half for you, which is super thoughtful considering you’d likely cause an avalanche of lettuce and special sauce if you tried to do it yourself.
+Normally, you’d hit up Bait Shop for fish sandwiches and the best fries in the city, but don’t you dare ignore the double cheeseburger, which is exactly what you want while drinking your weight in frozen cocktails.
+If you’re splitting the burger with someone, they’ll even cut it in half for you, which is super thoughtful considering you’d likely cause an avalanche of lettuce and special sauce if you tried to do it yourself.

 Harry’s serves a textbook cheeseburger.
 It looks like an emoji stacked with the usual suspects, and the bun is toasted just right.
 And somehow, the not-so-compact texture of the patty makes us feel like we’re eating an old-school burger from a ’50s diner.
 We like it best with a negroni on the side.